LauraHomsPerez/Blastp_multisequence_alignment_query_to_name/README.md

 3.  ***How to use***
 - Copy the Stockholm format file in the same directory as the 'query_remover.py' script.
 - Run the script
-- A file called `output_file.txt` should appeat in the same directory.
+- A file called `output_file.txt` should appear in the same directory.